miclae76/GACD/README.md

 Script Data Manipulations
 --------------------------------------
 <i>Pre-requisites:
-The UCI HAR Dataset must be extracted in a repo directory called "UCI HAR Dataset".<i>
+The UCI HAR Dataset must be extracted in the repo subdirectory called "UCI_HAR_Dataset".<i>

 The <b>run_analysis.R</b> sript will do:
 - read in and combines test and training data for subjects, features and activities